severinbeauvais/CodeChallenge8-repo2/README.md

 * Angular (web application)
 * Node.js (to run the API)

 In addition, [Keycloak](http://www.keycloak.org/) is used to provide straightforward OAuth functionality and role mapping.
-(It can be configured to provide IDIR federated login.)
+(It can also be configured to provide IDIR federated login.)

 The architecture is based on the Angular tutorial, 'Tour of Heroes'.

 The code is based on a previous, open-source government project, PRC (https://github.com/bcgov/nrts-prc-admin and https://github.com/bcgov/nrts-prc-api).

-## How everything fits together
+## How everything fits together...

 The typical user flow through the system is:
-1. user navigates to the app root URL (UI)
+1. user navigates to the app root URL
-2. app redirects user to Keycloak
+2. app redirects user to Keycloak site
-3. user enters local login username and password, or selects authentication using GitHub credentials
+3. user selects authentication using GitHub credentials (or user can enter a Keycloak username and password)
-4. if user has not previously registered, Keycloak add a default user profile (with role=siesm_user)
+4. if user has not previously registered, Keycloak adds a default user profile (with role=**siesm_user**)
 5. Keycloak redirects user to the app
 6. app front end (UI) displays species list page
     1. UI makes REST call to back end (API) to get data (note: bearer token is automatically added to request)